Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 (1 2 3)
 ```
 There is no need for commas in Clojure to separate values.
 We use a whitespace instead.
-A Clojure interpreter expects the first item in a list (symbolic expression) to be a function (prefix notation).
-In this simple example we will add 3 numbers. + is actually a function from the clojure.core namespace (namespaces are like modules in JS world).
+A Clojure interpreter expects the first item in a symbolic expression(list) to be a function (prefix notation).
+In this simple example we will add 3 numbers. + is actually a function from the clojure.core namespace (namespaces are like modules in the JS world).
 When we evaluate the expression we will get 6.
 ```clojure
 (+ 1 2 3) -> 6
 ```
 If we try to evaluate a list `(1 2 3)` we will get an execution error.
-To prevent this we simply put an apostrophe before the data structure.
-When we evaluate the code a list itself is returned.
+To prevent this from happening we simply put a `quote '` before the data structure.
+When we evaluate the code the list itself is returned.
 ```clojure
 '(1 2 3) -> (1 2 3)
 ```